stcline/WHSIntroToPython/README.md

 </ol>
 <img src="https://www.nasa.gov/sites/default/files/styles/ubernode_alt_horiz/public/thumbnails/image/df-20457_rv2.jpg">
 <i>"They say that no plan survives first contact with implementation.
 I tend to agree."</i> -- Mark Watney, Sol 41

-<p> Remember that programmers spend a majority of their time debugging code.
+<p> <b>Remember that programmers spend a majority of their time debugging code.
 You will too.
-It is not because this course is made too hard for you...it is just the way programming works.</p>
+It is not because this course is made too hard for you...it is just the way programming works.</b></p>

 ## Course Outline
 <ul style="list-style-type:square;">